local seo

 Ideal length varies by topic and competition.
 For informational content targeting competitive keywords, 1,500–2,000 words is a reasonable target.
 For more specific or local topics, 800–1,200 words can be sufficient.

-Update existing content at minimum every six months.
+Update existing content regularly.
 Refreshed, accurate content maintains and often improves rankings over time.
 New content on the same topic rarely outperforms a well-updated existing page.

 Google Analytics and Search Console give you all of this for free.
 Check monthly and update your weakest performers before creating new content.